 About the Ontario Feed-in Tariff (FIT) program

 The FIT program, administered by the Ontario Power Authority, is the first comprehensive feed-in tariff program in North America.
-It is divided into two streams depending on the number of kilowatts of electricity that are created.
+It is divided into two streams depending on the number of kilowatts of electricity that can be generated by a project.

-The FIT program is available for renewable energy projects greater than 10 kilowatts.
-It is open to all types of generators, including developers, community groups and even individual homeowners.
+The FIT program is available for renewable energy projects greater than 10 kilowatts and generally up to 500 kilowatts.
+It is open to all types of generators, including developers, co-operatives, municipalities and Aboriginal communities.

 The microFIT program is for renewable energy projects of 10 kilowatts or less.
-This program is of interest to homeowners, farmers and small business owners, as well as institutions, such as schools and places of worship.
+This program is of interest to homeowners and farmers as well as institutions, such as schools and places of worship.